duncansmart/sqlpipe/ReadMe.md

 # SqlPipe: command-line SQL Server backup utility #

-A command-line utilty that does backups/restores to STDOUT/STDIN.
+A command-line utilty that does local SQL Server backups/restores to STDOUT/STDIN.

 ## Usage ##